valebru/StreamingHLL_withVectors/README.md

 python2.7 StreamHLL_Vec-pcapsim.py <file_list>
 ```

 File list is a text file in which each line reports the path to the trace to test.
-Multiple line in this file we produce multiple independent analysis.
+Multiple line in this file will produce multiple independent analysis.